purennatural

 • Structural damage

 This kind of damage to your property will cost you money and can amount to significant out-of-pocket expenses if moisture problems and excess humidity aren't effectively managed in a timely fashion.
-Talk to an expert about your humidity issues.
+Basements and crawl spaces often need specialized crawl space dehumidifiers to protect structural materials and stored goods from rot and corrosion.

 4. Musty odors

 P-U, what's that smell?
 Dank, heavy or musty odors are unpleasant indicators of an excessive moisture situation.
 Like mold and mildew, these odors can create or exacerbate respiratory issues.
 They can be a threat to you or anyone who visits or works in the musty environment, potentially resulting in lost time at work and health insurance claims, which can effect the bottom line of your business.
-A commercial dehumidifier can help protect the health of visitors and workers — along with your property.
+If your facility operates in cooler or low‑humidity environments, desiccant dehumidifiers use silica gel to extract moisture and control odors effectively.

 5. Pests